mitchrosaaen/ENGL235/lessons/google.md

 ---
-title: How to take advantage of cloud storage for group collaboration.
+Title: How to take advantage of cloud storage for group collaboration.
-authors:
+Authors:
 - Rodrigo Torres
 - Nhan Nguyen
 - Mitchell Rosaaen
-date: 2019-05-17
+Date: 2019-05-17
-reviewers:
+Reviewers:
 - Jason Loan
-layout: Lesson
+Layout: Lesson
-difficulty level: Intermediate
+Difficulty level: Intermediate
 ---
 ## Lesson Abstact

 Cloud storage services can be extremely useful for many things, including sharing and collaborating.
-Things like Google Drive and Office 365 are examples of software that are capable of this.
+Google Drive is an example of a software that are capable of this.
 ## Lesson Objectives/Outcomes

 ## Materials